Skip to content

 Six Engineering Phase Gates

-They create recurring moments where students must show evidence, receive challenge, and improve the work.
+Phase gates prevent the course from collapsing into end-of-semester compression.
+They create recurring moments when students must present evidence, receive challenge, disposition findings, and improve the work.

 Phase gates support:

-• requirements accountability
+• requirements accountability;

-• planning accountability
+• planning accountability;

-• architecture accountability
+• architecture accountability;

-• AI responsibility
+• AI responsibility;

-• testing and quality accountability
+• testing and quality accountability;

-• release readiness
+• release readiness;

-• operational thinking
+• operational thinking;

-• team ownership
+• team ownership.

 The goal is not ceremony.